 - Someone has uploaded the text somewhere in the Internet even if it is is not OA, thus possibly breaking the copyright of that content.
 Google has then found that paper.

-- The paper’s preprint or final manuscript version is available from the authors of the paper.
-A pre-print is often an earlier version of the paper: similar in its content, but not copy-edited to the final layout, and therefore lacks correct page numbers, and may have minor typing errors.
+- The paper’s preprint or so-called “accepted manuscript” version is available from the authors of the paper.
+A pre-print is often an earlier version of the paper: similar or even identical in its content with the final one, but not copy-edited to the final layout, and therefore lacks correct page numbers, and may have minor typing errors.

 The screenshot below shows an example of what a Google Scholar search can produce as an outcome.

 From the screenshot, different kinds of links can be seen.
 They provide different levels of access to the content: